Sesame oil: Industrial uses

 Low-grade oil is used locally in soaps, paints, lubricants, and illuminants.

 History

 Historically, sesame was cultivated more than 5000 years ago as a drought-tolerant crop which was able to grow where other crops failed.
-Sesame was cultivated during the Indus Valley civilization and was the main oil crop.
+Sesame was probably first domesticated in the North West Indian subcontinent by people arriving from the near east.
+By the time of the Indus Valley Civilization Sesame was the main oil crop cultivated.
 It was probably exported to Mesopotamia around 2500 BCE.